 UMS has had to deal with our fair share of hard climate conditions and winds, on projects, over the years.
 So, we understand the impact the elements have on temporary fencing.
 At UMS, we take into consideration all the conditions on site.
 Including the average wind velocity of the area.

-At 5am UMS was notified about the fence and quickly came to rectify it.
+When UMS was notified about the fence our staff quickly came to rectify it.
 Our team neatly stacked the old temporary fence and arranged pick-up from the hire company.
-The new temporary fencing was installed by UMS with adequate bracing and counterweights by the next day.
+The new temporary fencing was installed by UMS with adequate bracing and counterweights.
 All done correctly to the Australian Standards.

 Unfortunately, some hire companies think that erecting temporary fencing is a quick and easy job.
 But therein lies the problem.
 At UMS we understand the impact the elements have on site and with winter right around the corner we are sure to see more windy weather.
 If you are looking into temporary fencing, feel free to get in touch with one of our friendly staff members.
 With after-hours reactive maintenance services, you can always rely on UMS to be there for you when mother nature may not.